coofcoding/coofcoding/README.md

 ## 🚀 About Me
-I'm a junior front-end developer with almost **3 years of experience** in the web development, in process to be a full stack developer, also i love the web design and i really like make amazing things with CSS, helping to improve the UI & UX.
+I'm a junior front-end developer with almost **3 years of experience** in the web development, in process to be a full stack developer, also i love the web design and i really like do amazing things with CSS, helping to improve the UI & UX.

 ## 🔗 Personal GitHub / Links